spectrumauctions/sats/README.md

 ### Getting Started
 This getting started guide helps you to set up `sats-opt` to use it as a library in your own java project afterwards.
 As opposed to `sats-opt` extends ``sats-core`` and adds winner determination problem (WDP) solvers to the list of provided features.
-As the WDP solvers require more external libraries, we recommend to install ``sats-core``, should you not (yet) want to use the WDP solvers.
+As the WDP solvers require more external libraries, we recommend to just use ``sats-core``, should you not (yet) want to use the WDP solvers.
 An upgrade is easily possible any time.

 Should you not want to use SATS it in your own java code, but want to create problem instances in a simpler way, you may want to use the command line tool (`sats-clt`) or the web application (`sats-web`) instead.
 See http://spectrumauctions.org for more information.